psycpv/dz-studio/README.md

 The Dependabot configuration is located in the `.github/dependabot.yml`.
 It is configured to check weekly for new versions of dependencies in the `package.json` and actions used in the workflows.
 If there is a new version, Dependabot opens a PR.

-## Secrets

-- `DZDEPENDABOT_GH_TOKEN` - personal access token of the `dzdependabot` account with the `packages:read` permission.
-It is required to check for new versions of packages published in our private repositories, e.g. `design-system`.